Service Disruption Notices

 Making Your Talk Accessible

-This information paper describes some common inaccessible practices for giving presentations at conferences or in the classroom, then providing suggestions for how to remove these accessibility barriers through good practices.
+This information paper describes some common inaccessible practices for giving presentations at conferences or in the classroom and how to address and remove common presentation barriers

 Enhancing the Accessibility of Technology in the Classroom